Achilles

 Pronunciation

-/əˈkɪliːz/ (uh-KIL-eez) in Australian English, with emphasis on the second syllable, pronounced clearly with a long 'ee' sound at the end, considering Australian pronunciation nuances.
+/əˈkɪliːz/ (uh-KIL-eez) — emphasis on second syllable, with a long 'ee' sound in the final syllable, consistent with English pronunciation in Australia.

 Variants & Nicknames